 The way in which bathroom showers are screened has changed considerably over the years, and thankfully so.
-Gone are the old shower curtains that used to stick and put us in a tangle whilst showering, not to mention the mould that inevitably grew on them.
-Next came ugly wired glass 3 panel sliding doors with aluminum frames, wheels and tracks that used to jam and were impossible to clean.
+Gone are the old shower curtains that would to stick and put us in a tangle whilst showering, not to mention the mould that inevitably grew upon them requiring the curtains to be replaced.
+Next came ugly wired glass 3 panel sliding doors with aluminum frames, wheels and tracks that would eventually jam and were impossible to clean.
 Along came framed clear laminated glass with pivot doors, which were a huge improvement to the aesthetics of the bathroom and much easier to clean, however, the laminated glass would scratch, stain and etch over time, showing their age.

 Firstly, lets say waterproofing is integral in all bathrooms, no matter what type shower screen is used.
 We at Master Bathrooms & Kitchens ensure all our bathrooms are thoroughly waterproofed regardless of the shower design.
 So waterproofing is not the subject of this blog.
 Rather, our aim is to simply state the many advantages and some possible disadvantages of doorless showers to consider when choosing your shower design.